-Variability in the marine environment must be quantified and its causes understood in order to comprehend and predict the response of the Gulf of Alaska marine ecosystem to natural or human related causes.
-Ocean temperatures, salinities, nutrients, and phytoplankton blooms are easily monitored and fundamental properties of the ecosystem that affect upper trophic level variability.
-We propose to maintain at GAK 1: 1) the 36-year time series of temperature and salinity measurements, 2) monitoring phytoplankton bloom characteristics begun in 2005, and 3) continuous nutrient near-surface and deep nutrient time series measurements begun in spring 2006.
-GAK 1 lies within the Alaska Coastal Current (ACC) on the northern Gulf of Alaska shelf downstream of Prince William Sound and upstream of Cook Inlet (Figure 2) and thus was in the path of the 1989 Exxon Valdez Oil Spill (Royer et al., 1990).
 Opportunistic sampling commenced at this station in 1970 and since November 1997, the EVOSTC has supported systematic sampling of temperature and salinity at GAK 1.
-The sampling includes monthly conductivity-temperature versus depth (CTD) measurements (begun in 1970) and hourly temperature and conductivity measurements from a mooring consisting of six instruments distributed throughout the water column at GAK1.
-This station is the only station in the Gulf of Alaska that measures salinity and it is the only station measuring temperature and salinity throughout the water column.
+The sampling includes monthly conductivity-temperature versus depth (CTD) measurements (begun in 1970) and hourly (or more frequently) temperature and conductivity measurements from a mooring consisting of 6 - 7 instruments distributed throughout the water column at GAK1.
+This hydrographic station is the only station in the Gulf of Alaska that measures salinity and it is the only station measuring temperature and salinity over the entire 250 m deep water column.
 Weingartner et al. (2003).
 Weingartner et al., (2005) and Royer (2005) give a more complete description and analysis of the data collected thus far.
 Important findings derived from GAK 1 under EVOSTC support include: